trustgrid/docs/content/en/tutorials/operations-runbook/latency-troubleshooting/index.md

 ## Post Incident Triage Steps
 If the incident has resolve itself there will be a limit to the information that can be gathered.
 For example, running MTR on the impacted node will not provide any information because the node is no longer experiencing the issue.
 The steps below are intended to determine what information is available and set up having more information if the issue reoccurs.

 Before starting, determine the start and end time of the incident.
-Be aware that the portal will display most things using your browsers local timezone, but timestamps send via[alarm channels]({{<relref "/docs/alarms/channels">}}) will be in UTC time.
+Be aware that the portal will display most things using your browsers local timezone, but timestamps send via [alarm channels]({{<relref "/docs/alarms/channels">}}) will be in UTC time.
 As are any timestamps in [debug logs]({{<relref "/help-center/ops-logs/debug-logs">}}).

 ### 1. Enable Hop Monitoring
 **Requires permissions to modify the edge node config.
 If your user is read-only skip to [Step 2](#2-run-mtr-to-reported-gateway).**